jrudoler/jrudoler.github.io/index.markdown

 title: What are you doing here?
 layout: home
 ---
-Welcome to my personal site!
+Welcome to my site!
 I try to keep it up-to-date with what I'm up to and various things that are on my mind.

 <img src="/images/headshot.jpeg" alt="This is me" width="265" align="right"/>